hlascelles/samudra/_posts/explore/2020-08-19-why-is-this-urgent.md

 [Today 32,877 tonnes of plastic waste ended up in our oceans][7].
 The damage done in the past 24 hours will have long lasting effects.
 The good news is that this can be changed.
-If we postpone implementing the necessary changes to waste management systems around the globe, they will not become any easier to implement but the benefits of doing so will be deminished by the previously accumulated irreversible damage.
+If we postpone implementing the necessary changes to waste management systems around the globe, they will not become any easier to implement but the benefits of doing so will be diminished by the previously accumulated irreversible damage.
 That is why it is important to act now.